GriffinPlus/docker-base/README.md

 ###### Command Handler Methods

 A command handler method must return an integer value that becomes the return value of `CommandProcessor.process()`.
 If the return value of `CommandProcessor.process()` is `None` (no appropriate command handler was found) or `0` (the command handler completed successfully) other command processor plugins are called.
 Processing is aborted, if a handler and therefore `CommandProcessor.process()` returns with some other code.
 This code becomes the exit code of the startup system and is in turn returned from the docker container.
-An alternative way of setting an error code is raising an exception that derives from the `ExitCodeError` class (module *cc_errors*).
+An alternative way of setting an error code is raising an exception that derives from the `ExitCodeError` class (module *gp_errors*).
 The following exception classes are already defined in this module:

 | Exception                   | Exit Code  | Description                                                         |
 | :-------------------------- | :--------: | :------------------------------------------------------------------ |